Campeon254/DataMining_GroupProject_-Calvin-Tanveer-Samantha-Patricia-Susan-Arlen-/README.md

 [Your future improvements will go here]

 ## Contributors
-- Calvin
+- Calvin Gacheru - 670035
-- Tanveer
+- Tanveer Omar
-- Samantha
+- Samantha Masaki
-- Patricia
+- Patricia Kiarie
 - Susan
-- Arlen
+- Arlen Ngahu

+## License
+This repository is Licensed under the MIT License.
+See [LICENSE](LICENSE) for details.